THE PLATFORM

-How To Write A Romance Novel: 3 Actionable Steps To Stand Out
+How To Write A Romance Novel in 13 Easy Steps

-Written by Sarah Rexford
+Posted by Sarah Rexford

-But writing romance is an entirely different animal.
+But learning how to write a novel is an entirely different animal.
 How do you compete with the millions of books already published?
-Learning how to write a romance novel before you ever put pen to paper (or fingers to the keyboard?), is the perfect place to start.

 How To Write A Romance Novel: Defining The Genre

-Whether it’s Mr. Darcy believing Elizabeth Bennet is beneath him, or Emma pushing herself into the love lives of those around her, romance books center on love.
 The depth of focus on the topic, as well as the subplots surrounding it, define what type of romance you write.

-It's helpful to read young adult fiction books when learning how to write a romance novel.
-This popular subgenre includes titles such as To All The Boys I’ve Loved Before, The Fault In Our Stars, and The Sun Is Also A Star.
+It’s helpful to read young adult fiction books when learning how to write a romance novel.
+This popular sub-genre includes titles such as To All The Boys I’ve Loved Before, The Fault In Our Stars, and The Sun Is Also A Star.

-List Of Sub-Genres
+A List Of Romance Sub-Genres

-When learning how to write a romance novel, it's helpful to understand that its sub-genres also include a further categorizing of plots.
-Before we take our deep dive into how to write a romance novel, let’s make sure you have a good understanding of where your next novel fits on the shelf.
-Here is a short list of sub-genre options:
+When learning how to write a romance novel, it’s helpful to understand that there are many sub-genres.
+So before we take our deep dive into the steps for how to write a romance novel, let’s make sure you have a good understanding of where your next novel fits on the shelf.

-• Fantasy romance books
+• Fantasy romance (Romantasy)

-• Young adult romance books
+• Young adult romance

-• Dark fantasy romance books
+• Dark fantasy romance

-• Steamy fantasy romance
+• Dark romance

 • Historical romance